crazyrabbitLTC/mcp-vibecoder/README.md

 - `get_next_phase_action` - Get guidance on what to do next
 - `get_document_path` - Get the path of a generated document
 - `save_document` - Save a document to a specific location
-- `document_path_simple` - Alternative tool to get document paths (more reliable with some clients)
-- `document_save_simple` - Alternative tool to save documents (more reliable with some clients)

 ### Prompts
 - `feature-planning` - A prompt template for planning feature development

 ## Document Storage

-The server now includes a hybrid document storage system that:
+The server includes a hybrid document storage system that:

 1. Automatically saves generated documents (PRDs, implementation plans) to files
 2. Maintains an in-memory copy for quick access